caryoscelus/heavy-bright-sun-wip/chapters/wut.md

 ...
 ---

 Engine starts with a familiar rising sound.
-I put the headphones on and it fades just a bit away.
+I put the headphones on and the noise fades just a bit away.

 ???